-Within the EFI console environment, file system oriented devices will be assigned sequential names such as fs0, fs1, etc. Refer to your hardware documentation if you cannot identify the target device.
+Within the UEFI console environment, file system oriented devices will be assigned sequential names such as fs0, fs1, etc. The numeric part of these names will appear in hexidecimal notation.
+Refer to your hardware documentation if you cannot identify the target device.

+7.5.
 Determine your Environment

-Prior to starting your installation or upgrade, refer to the following sections for details specific to your system environment, then proceed to PART-II to begin your installation or upgrade.
+Prior to starting your installation or upgrade, refer to the following sections for details specific to your system environment, then proceed to PART II to begin your installation or upgrade.